Matinee, P1, 1976 approximately. Photo by (I think...

 The best time to climb at the Gunks is during the fall: September and October are the prime climbing season.
 Mid-October brings the fall colors to the area, and climbers will have to vie with "leaf peepers" for restaurants and places to stay in New Paltz.
 Climbing in the spring is also popular, but tends to be wetter and more buggy.
 Summer is hot and humid (don't miss the swimming hole), and winter offers a few climbable days.
 New Paltz weather forecast

-Sky Top has many classic routes, and was closed for over ten years by the landowner, the Mohonk Mountain House, an exclusive and expensive resort.
-As of April 2007 there is LEGAL climbing at Sky Top once again - IF, and only if, you are an overnight guest of the Mountain House ($$$), AND you climb with an appointed guide service, Alpine Endeavors.
+, an exclusive and expensive resort).
+As of April 2007 climbing is LEGAL at Sky Top once again - IF, and only if, you are there as a client of their only approved guide service, Alpine Endeavors

 Due to the abundance of horizontal cracks and the limited number of vertical cracks, most Gunks routes have "PG" protection: adequate but not great, although many gear ratings were applied before small cams were invented.
 The horizontal cracks are great for small Tricams: the pink and red are especially useful.
 Small-to-medium cams with flexible shafts also work well.
 Climbs rarely need pro larger than 3".
 Hexes are not often carried, but sometimes work well.